MicrosoftDocs/quantum-docs/azure-quantum/how-to-guides/submit-jobs-with-jupyter-notebooks.md

 ## Next steps

-Now that you know how to submit jobs to Azure quantum you can try to run the [different samples we have available](xref:TODO) or try to submit your own projects.
-In particular, you can take a look to a [sample written entirely in a Q# Jupyter notebook](..\samples\qsharp\parallel-qrng).
+Now that you know how to submit jobs to Azure Quantum you can try to run the [different samples we have available](xref:TODO) or try to submit your own projects.
+In particular, you can take a look to a [sample written entirely in a Q# Jupyter notebook](../samples/qsharp/parallel-qrng/ParallelQrng.ipynb).